Oslandia/workshop-pointcloud/en/step2/README.md

 For the *lidar* table, we can see that there is two columns:
   - *id* which is an integer field
-  - *pa* which is a pcpatch field: we retrieve here the PGPointCLoud pacthes!
+  - *pa* which is a pcpatch field: we retrieve here the pgpointcloud pacthes!

 ![alt text][pcpatch]
 [pcpatch]: imgs/pcpatch.png "lidar table"

 ## SQL Queries

-Go to the SQL quries editor *Tools -> Query Tool*.
+Go to the SQL queries editor *Tools -> Query Tool*.
 This tool allows you to write and run SQL queries.

 ![alt text][sql]